23 Must-Read Books for Downton Abbey Fans

 Book Summary

 Ever wonder about the real family that lives in Highclere Castle?
 Lady Fiona, the current 8th Countess of Carnarvon, wrote this book in 2011.
-It focuses on Lady Almina, who began life as an illegitimate daughter of Alfred de Rothschild in America.
+It focuses on Lady Almina, who began life as an illegitimate daughter of Alfred de Rothschild.

 Almina married the 5th Earl of Carnarvon in 1895, and they lived in Highclere Castle.
 From starting hospitals to her husband’s discovery of King Tut’s tomb, the couple’s adventures, generosity, and legacy fill this book about the “real Downton Abbey.”